luk036/primal-dual-approx-py/docs/index.rst

 ========
-primal-dual-approx.py
+primal-dual-approx-py
 ========

-This is the documentation of **primal-dual-approx.py**.
+This is the documentation of **primal-dual-approx-py**.

 .. note::